Platform-OS/platformos-documentation/pages/getting-started/pages/layouts.md

 ```

 {% endraw %}

+### Layouts for different formats

+If you want to have layout for your non-html pages, just put `.<format>` before the file extension.

+Examples:

+* document.pdf.liquid
+* document.csv.liquid
+* layout.xml.liquid
+* email.txt.liquid
+* email.html.liquid

+In the page `my-example-page.pdf.liquid` you will put `layout_name: document` and it will recognize which layout to use (the same as format of the page).

+### Rendering page content in layout

 The most important thing in every layout file is {%raw%}`{{ content_for_layout }}`{%endraw%} line.
 What it does is it injects the content of the page.
 If you have done everything correctly, you should be able to still see the content of the home page created in the previous step.
 The improvement is, that now it will also contain header and footer - in a form of a simple text for now, but we are going to improve it in the next sessions.